 Contract Amendment

-This contract, including all exhibits and incorporated documents, constitutes the entire agreement between the Department and the CSB and may be amended only by mutual agreement of the parties, in writing and signed by the parties hereto, except for the services identified in Exhibit A, amendments to services under Exhibit A shall be in accordance with the performance contract revision instructions contained in Exhibit E.
+This contract, including all exhibits and incorporated documents, constitutes the entire agreement between the Department and the CSB and may be amended only by mutual agreement of the parties, in writing and signed by the Parties hereto, except for the services identified in Exhibit A, amendments to services under Exhibit A shall be in accordance with the performance contract revision instructions contained in Exhibit E.

 Services

 Exhibit A of this contract includes all mental health, developmental, and substance use disorder services provided or contracted by the CSB that are supported by the resources described in this contract.

-Services and certain terms used in this contract are defined in the current Core Services Taxonomy.
+.
 Service Change Management

 The CSB shall notify the Department 45 days prior to seeking to provide a new category or subcategory or stops providing an existing category or subcategory of services if the service is funded with more than 30 percent of state or federal funds or both by the Department.
-The CSB shall provide sufficient information to the Office of Management Services (OEMS) through the performancecontractsupport@dbhds.virginia.gov for its review and approval of the change, and the CSB shall receive the Department’s approval before implementing the new service or stopping the existing service.
+The CSB shall provide sufficient information to the Office of Management Services (OEMS) through the performancecontractsupport@dbhds.virginia.gov for its review and approval of the change, and the CSB shall receive the Department’s approval before implementing the new service(s) or stopping the existing service(s).

-Pursuant to 12VAC35-105-60 of the Rules and Regulations for Licensing Providers by the Department of Behavioral Health and Developmental Services, the CSB shall not modify a licensed service without submitting a modification notice to the Office of Licensing in the Department at least 45 days in advance of the proposed modification.
+Pursuant to 12VAC35-105-60 of the Rules and Regulations for Licensing Providers by the Department of Behavioral Health and Developmental Services, the CSB shall not modify a licensed service(s) without submitting a modification notice to the Office of Licensing in the Department at least 45 days in advance of the proposed modification.

-The CSB operating a residential crisis stabilization unit (RCSU) shall not increase or decrease the licensed number of beds in the RCSU or close it temporarily or permanently without providing 30 days advance notice to the Office of Licensing and the OEMS and receiving the Department’s approval prior to implementing the change.

 Funding Requirements

 Funding Resources

-Exhibit A of this contract provides an example of the following resources: state funds and federal funds appropriated by the General Assembly and allocated by the Department to the CSB, and any other funds associated with or generated by the services shown in Exhibit A. The CSB must review its CARS application for the most recent version of Exhibit A sent by the Department’s Fiscal and Grants Management Office.
+Exhibit A of this contract provides an example of the following resources: state funds and federal funds appropriated by the General Assembly and federal government and allocated by the Department to the CSB, and any other funds associated with or generated by the services shown in Exhibit A. The CSB must review the most recent version of Exhibit A sent by the Department’s Fiscal and Grants Management Office.

 Funding Allocations